wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/1-introduction.md

 WinAutomation provides an extensive selection of options that enables you to configure the way the platform operates.
-All the platform's essential settings are located in the **Options** tab, the last tab of the **Console** menu.
+All the platform's essential settings are located in the Options tab, the last tab of the Console menu.

-The **Options** tab consists of three subtabs:
+The Options tab includes subtabs:
-1. Settings
+-	Settings
-1. Error Handling
+-	Error Handling
-1. Account
+-	Account

 Each tab configures different features of the platform, such as concurrency policy, database operations, error handling and account management.

 ![The Options tab.](..\media\options-tab-console.png)

-By the end of this module, you will be able to understand and perform some of the most important operations that WinAutomation **Options** tab provides.
+By the end of this module, you will be able to understand and perform some of the most important operations that WinAutomation Options tab provides.

 ## Learning objectives